dzeke/Blended-Near-Optimal-Tools/README.md

 LICENSING

-All code is distributed AS-IS with no expressed or implied warranty regarding the claimed functionality.
-The code or parts may be used for any non-commercial purpose so long as the use is cited per the citation above.
+All code is distributed AS-IS with no expressed or implied warranty regarding functionality.
+The code or parts may be used for non-commercial purposes so long as the use is cited per the citation above.
 Use for any commercial purpose requires prior written permission from the author.

 BUG REPORTS and FEEDBACK